hyrrot/hyrrot.github.io/content/posts/resigned-rakuten-group.md

 * I have been so busy recently that I thought it would be good to have a chance to stop and reflect on my life for a while.
 * I had a feeling (no evicence though) that some might want to read these stories, although it doesn't seem like many.
-* I wanted to write a so-called "retirement entry" at least once in my life.
+* I wanted to write a so-called "resignation article" at least once in my life.
 * I set up a blog system based on Hugo and Github Pages, but I wanted something new to write and upload to it to see how the blog system's post management experience would be.